ayushn21/SwiftLogger/README.md

 ## To-Do

-I would like to build a feature to log messages to a file in addition to the console.
+I am looking to build a feature to log messages to a file in addition to the console.
-Dictionary support also needs to be added to `CollectionType` logging.

 ## Author